rachelkhoriander/tech-task/tutorial/auth_with_github.md

 In this tutorial, the source code required to interact with the GitHub API is located in an include file (access_gh.php).

 #### Authenticating Users
-When you are ready to authenticate users, you'll need to send a GET request to GitHub to request an authorization code for your application.
+When we are ready to authenticate users, we'll need to send a GET request to GitHub to request an authorization code for our application.

 `https://github.com/login/oauth/authorize?client_id=CLIENT_ID&redirect_url=REDIRECT_URL&scope=SCOPE`

-You can (and should) append the following parameters to the URL.
+We can (and should) append the following parameters to the URL.

 Name           | Description
 ---------------|-------------